ipyflow/ipyflow/frontend/labextension/ui-tests/README.md

   in-place `KernelConnection.restart()` does not fire it and the comm never reconnects.
 A full `page.reload()` mid-test desyncs Galata's fixtures — close + reopen the notebook instead (see `persistence.spec.ts`).
+- **`@jupyterlab/galata` has to track the installed JupyterLab minor.** Galata drives Lab's chrome, so a mismatch fails in the `page` fixture — *every* test times out in setup with an error naming some UI locator, which looks nothing like a version problem.
+5.5.x against JupyterLab 4.6 was exactly this: 4.6 dropped the status-bar "Simple" switch that 5.5.x used to detect simple mode.
+  Bump the galata dependency whenever you move to a new JupyterLab minor; 5.6.x covers 4.5 and 4.6 (it reads `#main[data-shell-mode]`, which both set).

 ## Prerequisites